FengPu/X2R_PHP/README.md

-X2R-EM
+X2R-PHP
 ======

-X2R is a Tool Set for translating raw data into Linked Data.
+X2R-PHP is a PHP implementation of X2R, where X2R is a tool set for translating raw data into Linked Data.
 X2R is composed of several tools:

    * Extractor